Los Angeles Chapter 7 Attorney

 Passing the Means Test in California

-Chapter 7 is typically reserved for low-income debtors who may not be able to afford repayment plans under Chapter 13.
-To qualify for Chapter 7 bankruptcy, you must pass the Chapter 7 Means Test.
+Chapter 7 is typically available to low-income debtors who cannot afford to repay under Chapter 13.
+To qualify, you must pass the Chapter 7 Means Test.

-- If your income exceeds your state's median for your household size, then you do not qualify for Chapter 7.
-You may opt for Chapter 13 or consider waiting until your income is low enough to qualify for Chapter 7.
+- If your income exceeds your state's median for your household size, you do not qualify for Chapter 7.
+You may consider Chapter 13 or waiting until your income drops below the median.

 How Does a "Means Test" Work?